AURA-Devices/bazel-postgres/README.md

 # Implementation sketch for Bazel-managed Postgres

-This is a sketch of how to build and run Postgres on Bazel for Linux x64.
-As a sketch, it's not an end-to-end solution; you'll need to glue it together for your specific environment.
-For Darwin, I downloaded the prebuilt Homebrew binaries instead of building.
+This is a working solution to build and run Postgres on Bazel for Linux x64.

 We compile the Postgres source into a mostly statically-linked Linux binary.
 Postgres is quite difficult to compile completely statically, so we bundle all